AmericanPresidentJimmyCarter/yasd-discord-bot/README.md

 docker pull jinaai/dalle-flow:latest
 ```

-Go to [Huggingface's repository for the latest version](https://huggingface.co/CompVis/stable-diffusion-v-1-4-original), log in, agree to the terms and conditions, then download `sd-v1-4.ckpt`.
+Log into Huggingface, agree to [RunwayML's terms of service](https://huggingface.co/runwayml/stable-diffusion-inpainting), go to [RunwayML's repository for the latest version](https://huggingface.co/runwayml/stable-diffusion-inpainting/blob/main/sd-v1-5-inpainting.ckpt), then download `sd-v1-5-inpainting.ckpt`.
 Rename that to `model.ckpt` and then, from that directory, run the following commands:

 ```bash
 mkdir ~/ldm